ia-eknorr/ignition-version-control/Workstation Setup.md

 #### Configuration

-Although no additional configuration is required for VSCode, there are several [Extensions](https://marketplace.visualstudio.com/vscode) that provide significant quality of life improvements in VSCode.
+Although no additional configuration is required for VS Code, there are several [Extensions](https://marketplace.visualstudio.com/vscode) that provide significant quality of life improvements in VS Code.
 Below is a list that you might find useful:

 - [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python)
 - [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance)